Falmouth-Games-Academy/comp270-worksheet-D/README.md

 Next are Matrix2D operations, mainly the Matrix2D operator* types and the setTransform function.

 ## OPTIMISATION RESULTS
+1. Disabling off screen objects:
+- After running a CPU diagnostics session I saw a significant decrease in the usage of the pointIsInside() function, resulting in a bigger gap between it and the update() function.

 ## FURTHER ENHANCEMENTS
 To improve the game's performance even more, I could reduce the number of calls to the pointIsInside() function by either comparing the distance from each bullet to each asteroid,